haoboguo/NetBAS/README.md

 This script calculate z-scores of BP terms from CM15 set.
 The enriched (Z > 3) and suppressed (Z < -3) BP terms are recorded in the files yeast.cm15.bp.enriched.csv and yeast.cm15.bp.suppressed.csv, respectively.
 The top 10 enriched BP terms are plotted as heatmap.

+7.human.pd1.annotation.Rmd
+This script using human PIN for GO annotations of the protein PD-1 (id: PDCD1).
+This gene is one of the genes that function with the T-cells to block the immune reaction and is the target for immuno-therapy in cancer (Nobel Prize in Medicine 2018)
+Because only 100 permutations have been used, the sampling resulted to an Inf value term, which shall be discarded here.
+Note that no suppressed GO terms have been found using the NetBAS method for the annotation of PD-1 gene.
+Significantly enriched GO annotations for PDCD1 include "T cell receptor signaling pathway" (GO:0050852, z=40.757), "T cell differenciation" (GO:0030217, z=18.73), "T cell costimulation (GO:0031295, z=18.216), "T cell activation" (GO:0042110, z=9.496), in line with the role of this gene for regulating the T-cell functions (for which GO:0031295 is already in the known GO terms of the PD-1 gene).